 In Indonesia there is a frog that breathes solely through its skin and has no lungs.

 Most frogs have teeth only in their upper jaw.
-These teeth are utilised to hold their prey, so they don’t move until the frog is able to swallow it.
+These teeth are utilized to hold their prey, so they don’t move until the frog is able to swallow it.

 The Goliath frog is the biggest frog in the world and lives in West Africa.
 It can weigh more than seven pounds (3.175 kg) and can measure up to a foot in length.